 The narrowing of the curriculum under NCLB was widespread.
 The Carnegie-Knight Initiative on the Future of Journalism Education survey found "nearly 75 percent of teachers who say they are using news less often in the classroom, cite mandated standardized tests as the reason" (Carnegie-Knight Task Force, 2007).
 Studies reported significant increases in time spent on the NCLB tested subjects of English language arts and/or math.
-"44% of districts reported cutting time from one or more other subjects or activities (social studies, science, art and music, physical education, lunch and/or recess)" to adjust for the change in instructional focus (McMurrer, 2007, 3).
-So did focusing on standards and testing improve student achievement?
+"44% of districts reported cutting time from one or more other subjects or activities (social studies, science, art and music, physical education, lunch and/or recess)" to adjust for the change in instructional focus (McMurrer, 2007, p.
+3).
+But did focusing on standards and testing improve student achievement?

 Various researchers took on the challenge of reviewing state and federal data.
 Different methods were used in evaluations.
 Different interpretations of NAEP scores during the NCLB era emerged.
 But there is some overall agreement.

-"Although both 4th- and 8th-grade math test scores rose in the post-NCLB period (until 2015), for the most part they simply continued the upward trend that had begun in the 1990s.
+Although both 4th- and 8th-grade math test scores rose in the post-NCLB period (until 2015), for the most part they simply continued the upward trend that had begun in the 1990s.
 Moreover, reading scores declined in the first few years of the post-NCLB period.
 Thus, these trends provide little or no support for the hypothesis that NCLB raised test scores. ...
-The overall test score effects of NCLB are clearly disappointing" (Ladd, 2017, 462-463).
+The overall test score effects of NCLB are clearly disappointing.
+(Ladd, 2017, pp. 462-463)

-Believing that lackluster student performance was due to low standards set by some states, various groups evaluated and graded state standards (Schwartz, 2005, 4).
+Believing that lackluster student performance was due to low standards set by some states, various groups evaluated and graded state standards (Schwartz, 2006, p.
+4).
 Supporters of standards-based education criticized NCLB for allowing states to set their own standards because some set them lower to avoid more schools being labeled as "failed."
 But what this "mistake" did allow was the following research to take place.

-Retired NAEP expert, Bert Stoneberg, examined the "mapping study" done by researcher Bandeira de Mello, which estimated NAEP equivalent "rigor" scores for state's standards-aligned assessments.
-Stoneberg proceeded "to correlate the estimated 'rigor' scores with the overall student achievement in the various states (both on the same NAEP scale)" (2009,1).
+Retired Idaho NAEP expert, Bert Stoneberg, examined the "mapping study" done by Bandeira de Mello who estimated NAEP equivalent "rigor" scores for state's standards-aligned assessments.
+Stoneberg proceeded "to correlate the estimated 'rigor' scores with the overall student achievement in the various states " (Stoneberg, 2009, p.
+1).
 In doing so, Stoneberg provided solid statistical evidence of the relationship between a state's proficiency standards and student achievement.
 The Pearson r correlation coefficient (zero being no correlation, one being a complete positive linear correlation) in reading was "0.28 for Grade 4 and 0.01 for grade 8.
-The Pearson r in mathematics was 0.30 for both grades" (2015, 1, graphic depictions pp. 6-9).
+The Pearson r in mathematics was 0.30 for both grades" (Stoneberg, 2015, 1, graphic depictions pp. 6-9).

-So what Robert Schwartz saw as an "anomaly" in Connecticut in 2006, "weak standards but good performance" (16), was in fact indicative of the situation in many states as well as the reverse also being seen, higher standards but poorer performance.
+So what Robert Schwartz saw as an "anomaly" in Connecticut in 2006, "weak standards but good performance" (p.
+16), was in fact indicative of the situation in many states as well as the reverse also being seen, higher standards but poorer performance.

-"The rigor of a state's proficiency standard has little relationship with overall student achievement in the state" (Stoneberg, 2015, 1).
+The rigor of a state's proficiency standard has little relationship with overall student achievement in the state.
+(Stoneberg, 2015, p.
+1)

-Overall, students in the United States continue to advance educational, but our progress as a nation, to combat the fact that separate educational facilities are inherently unequal, has stagnated.
+Overall, while individual students advance educationally, the United States' progress towards educational equity has stagnated under politically directed education reforms.
 The NCLB goal "to close the achievement gap with accountability, flexibility, and choice," using a standards-based philosophy, failed.